How to Create an Editorial Calendar - Easily!

 A key goal of your content marketing is to attract new ideal clients to your business.
 By providing free, valuable content that helps them with a challenge they're facing or perhaps just entertains them, you'll grow your audience.

-The types of content which help to build your audience in this way are blog posts, podcasts and videos.
+Blog posts, podcasts and video content are all examples of the types of content which help to build your audience in this way.

 You're a business after all!
 You'll use your content to promote your products and services, but also to promote your lead magnets, your events (such as webinars etc) and of course, your other content!